MirArfan/OOP--Object-Oriented-Programming-/01_OOP/03_Polymorphism.md

 ### ✅ Answer :

-Method Overloading is called **compile-time polymorphism** because the decision about which method to call is made by the **compiler during compilation**, not at runtime.
+Method Overloading is called **compile-time polymorphism** because the decision about which method to **call is made by the compiler** during compilation, not at runtime.

 👉 When you call an overloaded method, the compiler checks:
 - The **method name**